Bwc9876/menagerie/docs/content/pages/index.md

 # Starting a project

-Once installed, you can use the `new-project` command
+Once installed, you can use the `new-project` command.

 ```shell
 $ python -m menagerie new-project MyCoolDocsSite